Roger Davies (talent manager): Sade (1991–present)

-M People (1997 - 2000)
+M People (1997–2000)

-Davies began managing Mike Pickering’s British dance music band, M People in 1997, with the recording of their fourth and final album “Fresco” charting in September 1997 in the UK at #2 and certified platinum.
-The following year, 1998, M People released the compilation album “The Best of M People” which went on to sell 2 million copies, peaking at #2, and achieving triple platinum status.
+Davies began managing Mike Pickering’s British dance music band M People in 1997, with the recording of their fourth and final non-compilation album, Fresco, charting in September 1997 in the UK at No. 2 and being certified platinum.
+The following year, 1998, M People released the compilation album The Best of M People, which went on to sell 2 million copies, peaking at No. 2 and achieving triple platinum status.